Keeping Track of your Passwords

 Like I listed above, Apple won’t allow you into their IPAD without being able to prove you are the owner, which typically requires sending a picture of the receipt.
 You do have the receipt from 3 years ago right?
 Or having access to the email account that was originally setup on the device or being able to answer all of the security questions.
 What if that last hoop was an email account you no longer have access to?
 Or you don’t know the answer to the security questions because a relative set up the device?
 We have seen it, twice recently, and we don’t have many Apple users in our network.
 So the chances of this happening to you are very high.
 What if you keep them on a piece of paper scratched down somewhere and your two-year-old decides to color all over it?
 Or you keep it in a safe place so it doesn’t get lost, but can’t remember where that is.

 CHANGING YOUR PASSWORDS FREQUENTLY

 Many companies require you to change your passwords frequently.
 This is for good reason.
 The longer your password stays the same the longer someone has to figure out what it is.
 We have all seen the news articles about databases being compromised and the passwords stolen.
 Typically, these databases are sold to other hackers for malicious purposes.
 So if your LinkedIn or Yahoo password was stolen and you used the same password for 3 years and used it for everything it’s a huge pain to have to change all of your passwords at once.
 Especially if that password was tied to anything financial.
 There is a trade-off however, you need to change your passwords frequently enough to be safe and not have the same password for every account, but not change them frequently enough to where you are fed up with remembering a bunch of changing passwords that you make them all the same or barely change them.
-An example would be P@ssword1 to P@ssword2.
+An example would be [email protected] to [email protected]

 WHAT IS A STRONG PASSWORD AND DO I REALLY NEED ONE?